JakeSteam/blog-programming/_posts/2023-08-04-markdown-conversation-formatting.md

 How about improving on an issue with the basic approach: No way to distinguish character names from the words they've said?
 Just making the character's names bold should help with this, and putting them inside a block quote makes a bit more sense semantically (since the conversation *is* essentially a quote).

 Using the appropriate tools (blockquote) for the conversation also means any automated tools can understand the messages a chat transcript.
 For example on this site, a solid indent is placed on the left, and all words are put in italics.
-These small stylistic additions are included by default, and make it look much more like a quote!
+These small stylistic additions are included by default in my site's theme, with other platforms having similar included styles, and make it look much more like a quote!

 Additionally, the bold tags mean the names and messages will be displayed differently in most text editors, making the writing / editing process slightly easier.